codeforamerica/primerpeso/README.md

 In a new terminal window, change directory into the bizwallet folder

 ```
-cd path/to/folder/bizwallet
+cd path/to/folder/primerpeso
 ```

-After you change directory to the bizwallet folder, run this command:
+After you change directory to the PrimerPeso folder, run this command:

 ```
 gulp